adambrgmn/nock-slider/README.md

 ### `nockSlider`-instance

-When `nockSlider` is called it asynchronously returns an "instance" of the slider with som methods to control the slider.
+When `nockSlider` is called it asynchronously returns an "instance" of the slider with some methods to control the slider.

 ```js
 // Use `await` if inside a `async` function